Revised 1/26/21

 Aron (1997) reported that relationships deepened in 45 minutes beyond all expectations.

-Subjects said feelings of intimacy that were remarkable, given that on only 45 minutes had elapsed, and these exchanges occurred under laboratory conditions, not romantic candlelight.
+Subjects said feelings of intimacy were remarkable, given that only 45 minutes had elapsed, and these exchanges occurred under laboratory conditions, not romantic candlelight.

 The process was by way of one of the building blocks of workplace emotional affairs; progressive personal self-disclosure engaged in through an escalatingly intimate process of reciprocal exchanges.

-Personal disclosure, under the right conditions, can slide into intimacy with blinding speed.
+Under the right conditions, personal disclosure can slide into intimacy with blinding speed.

 The researchers offer two explanations for this phenomenon.